Interstate 640: Route description

 I-640 has three lanes in each direction for its entire length, in addition to auxiliary lanes between some interchanges.
 In 2022, annual average daily traffic (AADT) counts ranged from 70,244 vehicles per day at the highway's eastern terminus to 104,064 vehicles on the western leg.
 Unlike the other Interstate Highways in Knoxville, however, I-640 rarely experiences severe congestion.

-I-640 begins west of Downtown Knoxville at a directional T interchange with I-40 and I-75, where the latter continues onto a concurrency with I-640.
+I-640 begins west of Downtown Knoxville at a semi-directional T interchange with I-40 and I-75, where the latter continues onto a concurrency with I-640.
 Along this section, I-640 is treated as the primary route, with exits numbered according to its mileage.
-Initially heading northwest, the interstate immediately passes under State Route 169 (SR 169, Middlebrook Pike) without an interchange.
+Initially heading northwest, the Interstate immediately passes under State Route 169 (SR 169, Middlebrook Pike) without an interchange.
 A short distance beyond this point, the highway turns north and crosses a CSX railroad mainline, intersecting with SR 62 (Western Avenue) in a partial cloverleaf interchange a short distance later.
 It then veers northeast into the southern fringes of Dutch Valley, running along the northern base of Sharp's Ridge.
 About 1.5 mi later, I-640 reaches an unusual three-level combination interchange, commonly known as the Sharp's Gap Interchange, with US 25W (Clinton Highway), I-75, and the northern terminus of I-275.
 A series of towering radio masts on Sharp's Ridge dominate the view to the south here.

 At this interchange, I-75 splits off, heading north towards Lexington, Kentucky, and US 25W and SR 9 begin an unsigned concurrency with I-640.
 Also at this interchange, SR 9 continues onto an unsigned concurrency with US 25W north to Clinton.
 The highway then shifts slightly east-northeast and, a few miles later, has a partial cloverleaf interchange with US 441 (Broadway).
 A short distance later, I-640 crosses a Norfolk Southern Railway mainline.
 Some distance later, the freeway turns almost directly east.
-It then reaches an interchange with Washington Pike and Millertown Pike; access between the two is provided via frontage roads on both sides of the interstate.
+It then reaches an interchange with Washington Pike and Millertown Pike; access between the two is provided via frontage roads on both sides of the Interstate.
 The highway then gradually shifts south and, a few miles later, crosses another Norfolk Southern mainline and US 11W (Rutledge Pike) without intersecting this route.
-I-640 then reaches its eastern terminus at a directional T interchange with I-40 on the eastern outskirts of Knoxville.
+I-640 then reaches its eastern terminus at a semi-directional T interchange with I-40 on the eastern outskirts of Knoxville.
 Here, US 25W and SR 9 continue onto a brief unsigned concurrency with I-40, heading eastward toward Asheville, North Carolina.